bluwy/create-vite-extra/template-deno-solid/README.md

-# Vite + Deno + React
+# Vite + Deno + Solid

 ## Running

-You need to have Deno v1.25.4 or later intalled to run this repo.
+You need to have Deno v1.25.4 or later installed to run this repo.

 Start a dev server: